wraithfive/playbot/WEB_API_README.md

 ---

 #### GET /api/servers/{guildId}/roles
-List all gatcha roles for a server
+List all gacha roles for a server

 **Authentication:** Required
 **Authorization:** User must be admin in this server AND bot must be present